After Years Of Runny Nose, Woman Finds It's Not Allergies — It's Brain Fluid

 Even worse, the drip interfered with her sleep.
 "I was like a zombie," she added.

 So she sought medical help, explaining to doctors that the symptoms all started a couple of years after a serious 2013 car accident, during which she remembers slamming her head against the dashboard.
-Doctors listened and most offered the same prosaic diagnosis: Jackson had plain, old allergies.
+Doctors listened and most offered the same prosaic diagnosis: Jackson had plain old allergies.

 But she knew there was more to it, and after seeing an ear, nose and throat specialist with Nebraska Medicine in Omaha, she was vindicated.
 If you can call it that.